diogro/expressionVariance-manuscript/main.md

 __Processing pipeline__: We use a standardized pipeline to measure gene expression variance while removing extraneous sources of variation.
 Data from case-control studies were filtered to keep only control samples.
 Technical replicates were summed.
-For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean of 5 cpm reads.
+For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean of 5 cpm reads across samples.
-To account for the mean-variance relation in count data, the remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
+To account for the mean-variance relation in RNA-seq count data, we applied a variance stabilizing transformation implemented in DESeq2 [@Love2014-mp] to the genes passing the read-count filters.
 This mean-variance correction was verified by plotting mean-variance relations before and after correction, and these plots can be seen in the supporting information.
-Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed-effects model.
+Various technical covariates (like experimental batch, sex, etc.) were manually curated from the metadata for each study and accounted for using a linear fixed-effects model.
+A list of covariates used for each study is available in the supporting information.
-Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection [@Chen2020-fy].
+Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection described in @Chen2020-fy.
+This procedure first estimates a robust Principal Components for each study and then measures the Mahalanobis distance between each sample and the robust mean.
+Samples that are above the 0.99 percentile in Mahalanobis distance to the mean are marked as outliers and removed.
-We also verify the batch effect correction and outlier removal by using PCA scatter plots after each step of the pipeline to check the result for residual problems like groupings or other artifacts.
+We verify that the batch effect correction and outlier removal are reasonable by using PCA scatter plots after each step of the pipeline to check the result for residual problems like groupings or other artifacts.
 These PCA plots before and after batch correction and outlier removal are also included in the supporting information.
 Gene expression standard deviation is measured as the residual standard deviation after fixed effect correction and outlier removal.
-We choose standard deviation as a measure of variation to have a statistic on a linear scale, and we do not use coefficient of variation because we have already corrected for mean differences and for the mean-variance relation inherent to count data [@De_Jong2019].
+We choose standard deviation as a measure of variation to have a statistic on a linear scale, and we do not use coefficient of variation because we have already corrected for mean differences and for the mean-variance relation inherent to RNA-seq count data [@De_Jong2019].
 The full annotated pipeline is available at [the github repository ayroles-lab/ExpressionVariance](https://github.com/ayroles-lab/ExpressionVariance).

 ## Gene expression variance across-study correlation